hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 PLDM also facilitates updates of additional components.
 The <a href="https://developer.hpe.com/blog/benefits-of-the-platform-level-data-model-for-firmware-update-standard/" target="_blank">PLDM for firmware update</a> specification, when implemented in the BMC and in additional components, allows the BMC or the BIOS (UEFI) to perform the update.
 Specific tools from additional component suppliers are therefore no longer necessary to "flash" the component from the operating system.

-Thus, the components of a server powered on but without an operating system can be updated by a remote Redfish® client.
+Thus, the components of a server powered on but without an operating system can be updated by a remote Redfish client.
 PLDM for firmware updates constitutes real progress much appreciated by system managers and other devOps.

 ## Swordfish® integration

-Very quickly after the publication of the first version of Redfish® in 2015, the SNIA, which develops data standards, created an extension of Redfish dedicated to storage and called Swordfish®.
+Very quickly after the publication of the first version of Redfish in 2015, the SNIA, which develops data standards, created an extension of Redfish dedicated to storage and called Swordfish®.
 Figure 10 shows the headers of a response to a request on a logical volume.
 The Link header points to a subdirectory dedicated to Swordfish® on the DMTF site.
 Most storage-related schemes are developed by the Storage Networking Industry Association (<a href="https://www.snia.org/" target="_blank">SNIA</a>) and hosted by the DMTF.
 A great example of cooperation between standardization organizations!

 ![ Link to Swordfish® URL](/img/fig10-swordfishschema.png " Link to Swordfish® URL")